valancej/documentation/_pro/quickstart/getting-started-part-three.md

 ```

 {% csnote info %}
-**If you are using Mac OSX**, the newer versions of Docker have changed to store credentials in the OSX keychain rather than in a configuration file.
+**If you are using MacOS**

+The newer versions of Docker have changed to store credentials in the MacOS keychain rather than in a configuration file.

-To get the appropriate authentication file on OSX, you will need to remove the `credsStore` line from Docker's `config.json` to disable Keychain storage, re-run `docker login` and then use the values it then generates in your updated `dockercfg` as shown above.
+To get the appropriate authentication file on MacOS, you will need to remove the `credsStore` line from Docker's `config.json` to disable Keychain storage, re-run `docker login` and then use the values it then generates in your updated `dockercfg` as shown above.
+{% endcsnote %}

+{% csnote info %}
+**If you are using Linux**

+If you encounter any issues with the aforementioned instructions then we recommend copying `$HOME/.docker/config.json` to the project folder, renaming to `dockercfg` and redacting listed credentials as needed.
 {% endcsnote %}

 This will print the `auths` value that we need to add to our `dockercfg` file.
 Once we've added this information to our `dockercfg` file and saved it, we'll run: